 In the future, the researchers will coat the spiders with a sealant to prevent decline.
 But the next big step is to check spider legs individually, Yap says, and in the process understand better how spiders work.
 At that point his team (and the scientific community in general) could use these new notions to better design other robots.

-“It would be very, very interesting,” he says Rashid Bashir, a bioengineer at the University of Illinois Urbana-Champaign who did not participate in the new study.
-A spider corpse would likely have problems as a robot, because it would not perform as well as "tough robots" and its body would break down over time.
-"There is a lot to learn from biology and nature," says Bashir,
+“It would be very, very interesting,” he says Rashid Bashir, a bioengineer at the University of Illinois Urbana-Champaign who was not involved in the new study.
+The corpse of a spider would likely have problems as a robot, because it would not perform as well as “hard robots” and its body would break down over time.
+“There is a lot to learn from biology and nature,” says Bashir,

 What about ethics?
 Is it right to reanimate corpses and use their bodies as robots?

-Despite this study on the "resuscitation" of dead spiders, Yap is not a mad scientist and necrobotics is not madness.
-She wonders if it's okay to play Frankenstein, even just with spiders.
-“Nobody really talks about ethics” when it comes to this kind of research, she says.
+Despite this study on the “reanimation” of dead spiders, Yap is not a mad scientist and necrobotics is not madness.
+She wonders if it's right to play Frankenstein, even if only with spiders.
+“No one really talks about ethics” when it comes to this kind of research, she says.

 Scientists need to understand the morality of this type of bioengineering before they get too good, Bashir agrees.
-The question is, he says, "how far can you go?".
+The question is, he says, “how far can we go?”.